Terms of Business

 1. Subject of the agreement

 • 1.1.
-This Client Agreement is entered into by LONDONEX LLC (hereinafter referred to as “Company”) and the Client who submitted a registration form at www.londonex.com (hereinafter referred to as “Client”).
-LONDONEX is the trading name of LONDONEX LLC.
+This Client Agreement is entered into by LONDONEX LTD (hereinafter referred to as “Company”) and the Client who submitted a registration form at www.londonex.com (hereinafter referred to as “Client”).

 • 1.2.
-The Company is registered and regulated and verned by the Law of Saint-Vincent and the Grenadines.
+The Company is registered and regulated and governed by the Law of Saint Lucia.
 Any legal claims will be a subject of the court hearings.
-Company’s legal address is First Floor, First St. Vincent Bank Ltd Building, James Street, Kingstown, St. Vincent and the Grenadines.
+Company’s legal address is Fortgate Offshore Investment and Legal Services Ltd. Ground Floor, The Sotheby Building, Rodney Village, Rodney Bay, Gros-Islet, Saint Lucia.

 • 1.3.
 The Agreement sets forth the relationship between the Client and the Company including but not limited to: orders’ execution, Client policies, payments and/or payouts, claims resolution, fraud prevention, communication and other aspects.